roseandlily33/order-summary-component/README.md

 ### What I learned
 I learned a lot on this challenge, I got more of an understanding on how to layers boxes on top of eachother to make a card, and the mobile-first method I found it easier when growing the box.

-### Continued development
-I still need to edit a couple of things but overall this project is completed for now.

 ## Author
 Victoria Benoit